cbwee/Hosts/README.md

 # CB Windows Hosts

 A hosts file I use on my Windows computer.
+For blocking online trackers.

-I want to keep it small, less than 15 KB, to avoid performance issues,</br>
+I want to keep it small to avoid performance issues,</br>
 so I only block the ones that apeear on the websites I have visited.